actualbudget/docs/README.md

 ├── docs
 │   └── index.md # the introduction file
 │   └── faq.md
-│   └── releases.md # the introduction file
+│   └── releases.md # release notes
     └── accounts # Anything relating to accounts, account management or transactions ...
     └── advanced # Some more advanced guides for Actual